 Pulling the Container

 The LEIP SDK is distributed in a Docker container.
-Please verify you have Docker 1.19 or greater installed on you target host.
+Please verify you have Docker 1.19 or greater installed on you target host, and that your host is an x86_64 system.
 Then, choose the container you would like to use for your development environment.
 There are multiple options depending on your use case.
-The latest version will always include the latest tag, but if you need a specific version, that is also available by replacing the variant’s latest tag with the version number string (e.g., registry.latentai.io/leip-sdk/cpu:2.1.x).
+The latest version will always include the latest tag.
+Specific versions are also available by replacing the variant’s latest tag with the version number string (for example, registry.latentai.io/leip-sdk/cpu:2.8.x).

 Supports CPU hardware only